-Dedicated Florida DUI Attorney Serving Victims of Drunk Drivers
+Dedicated Florida DUI Accident Lawyer Serving Victims of Drunk Drivers

 The worst thing about drunk driving car accidents is that they are 100% preventable.
 Drunk driving fatalities tear families apart.
 And this happens only because one person made a choice to get behind the wheel of an automobile while they were impaired.

 According to the Center for Disease Control and Prevention (CDC), between 2003 and 2012, 8,476 people were killed by drunk drivers in Florida.
 Drunk driving accidents account for 28% of all traffic deaths in the United States.
 Drunk driving accidents are very serious and can result in severe injuries or even death.